PUBLISH IN XML AND HTML

 – Facilitates interoperability, digital preservation, and data mining.

-– Allows automatic generation of PDF, HTML, and EPUB.
+– Allows automatic generation of PDF, HTML, EPUB.

 Limitations: